travel dates were 5.-27.7.2003.

 It was easy to find the harbour and a souvenir shop near the last

 petrol station of the mainland.
 Irma said she saw several people

-carrying around huge piles of alcohol and other stuff – no wonder
+carrying around huge piles of alcohol and other stuff – no

 after seeing the prices in the taxfree shop onboard the ship.
 Buy